ebezzam/frius/README.md

 python generate_figures.py
 ```

-The PDF (and some PNG) files will be written to this directory.
+The PDF (and some PNG) files will be written to: `'report_results/FIGURES'`.

-For a particular figure, e.g. 'Figure 1.6', the image can be generated
+For a particular figure, the image can be generated (and with modified
-(and with modified parameters) by running the corresponding script
+parameters) by running the corresponding script
-`'report_results/figXpX*.py'`, e.g. `'report_results/fig1p6_pulse_shape.py''`.
+`'report_results/figXpX*.py'`, e.g.
+`'report_results/fig1p6_pulse_shape.py'` for Figure 1.6 in the report.

 _Note: this is only true for those figures that were generated with Python, e.g.
 simulations._